Book of Ezekiel: Textual history

 The Book of Ezekiel, in contradistinction to the work of earlier prophets, is a written prophecy—largely self-authored with the exception of a short interpolation by the Zadokites at the very end of the scroll.
 There were two versions or parts of the book (or otherwise two copies with some differences between them), both written by Ezekiel at the time of his death according to an ancient tradition which has more recently been confirmed by source criticism.

-Earlier prophecies are the transcripts of messages delivered by the prophets named at the heading of each book of prophecy, later taken down by scribes; whereas, scholars are agreed that Ezekiel took this prophecy down in his own hand.
+The prophecies of earlier prophets are the transcripts of messages delivered by the prophets named at the heading of each book of prophecy, later taken down by scribes; in contrast, scholars are agreed that Ezekiel took this prophecy down in his own hand.
 This does not necessarily indicate that Ezekiel did not deliver oral teachings or prophecies in the Tel Abib community where he had been deported along with the other Judean elites.
-According to Ezekiel’s own account in the text of the book that he wrote, he did have a mission to the community and spoke to the people but he may or may not have done so in quite so transparently public a way as previous prophets who stood and spoke on their own soil had done, given the conditions of the exile, apart from his notable pantomime of the destruction of Judah described in the book which took place in public but is described as a gestural and prop-driven acting out of the devastation of the temple and of Jerusalem which took place over forty days.
+According to Ezekiel's own account in the text of the book that he wrote, he did have a mission to the community and spoke to the people but he may or may not have done so in quite so transparently public a way as previous prophets who stood and spoke on their own soil had done, given the conditions of the exile, apart from his notable pantomime of the destruction of Judah described in the book which took place in public but is described as a gestural and prop-driven acting out of the devastation of the temple and of Jerusalem which took place over forty days.
 That he wrote the book himself is a unique distinction up to that time, in terms of the way that the text of the prophecy was composed and handed down by way of the tradition.
-At any rate, that is the present consensus of the scholarship in source criticism in 2025.

 The Jewish scriptures, mostly in Hebrew, were translated into Greek in the two centuries prior to the Common Era — a version known as the Septuagint.
 The Hebrew version was later formalised into the Masoretic Text.
 The Greek (Septuagint) version of Ezekiel differs slightly from the Hebrew (Masoretic) version – it is about 8 verses shorter (out of 1,272) and possibly represents an earlier transmission of the book we have today (according to the Masoretic tradition) – while other ancient manuscript fragments differ from both.